FEATURED:

 Three female college students work collaboratively, sharing a laptop and printed zines at a white table.

-areas to focus their studies — Game Writing, Scriptwriting, or Word and Image.
+Students from Ringling College of Art and Design’s Creative Writing program have the option to focus their studies in one of three areas — Game Writing, Scriptwriting, or Word and Image.

-Twelve high school students from across the country have been selected as winners of Ringling College’s high school writing competitions.
+Twelve high school students from across the globe have been selected as winners of Ringling College’s high school writing competitions.
 Ringling College of Art and Design’s Creative Writing program announced the winners of two writing competitions, Storytellers of Tomorrow and Anyone’s Game.
 Both competitions are exclusively for high school students, highlighting the College’s commitment to fostering young writers.

 Now in its eighth year, Storytellers of Tomorrow invited high school students to submit 2,000 word entries in one of the three style categories: literary stories, which are short fiction set in the real world; genre stories, a category that includes horror, fantasy, science fiction, mystery, and thriller; or nonfiction stories, which could be personal stories, autobiographical, or nonfiction that tells a story.
 The competition received submissions for 341 genre stories, 315 literary stories, 193 nonfiction stories, from 43 states and 11 countries.
 The top winners of each category will be published in the Creative Writing program’s literary arts journal, Shift.